 CMP319 was proposed by Engie and was submitted to the CUSC Modifications Panel for its consideration on 26 July 2019.
-The CUSC Panel unanimously decided to send CMP319 straight to Code Administrator Consultation for 20 Working days.
+The Panel unanimously decided to send CMP319 straight to a Code Administrator Consultation.

-As part of the Workgroup analysis, the Workgroup identified that CMP 280 and 281 are charging modification and as such can only change section 14 of the CUSC.
-If either modification is approved changes to other none charging sections of the CUSC will be required.
-These changes cannot be achieved with CMP280 And CMP281.
+CMP319 - As part of the Workgroup analysis, the Workgroup identified that CMP 280 and 281 are charging modification and as such can only change section 14 of the CUSC.
+If either modification is approved changes to other non-charging sections of the CUSC will be required.
+These changes cannot be achieved with CMP280 and CMP281.
 The principle addition related to the definitions of storage as a class.
 The definitions are common to CMP 280, 281 and their alternates.